Pigs in a Blanket

-Pigs in a Blanket is a fabulously satisfying snack and a wonderfully tasty treat for breakfast or brunch.
-They’re also great for tailgating parties or as an appetizer with finger foods and other party foods.
+Pigs in a Blanket is a fabulously satisfying snack or appetizer.
+It’s also a wonderfully tasty treat for breakfast or brunch.
+They’re terrific at tailgating parties or as an appetizer with finger foods and other party foods.
 We used to make these all the time when we (or someone in our class) brought breakfast each Sunday to our Sunday school class.
-While Pillsbury is the creator of this recipe, I actually got this recipe verbally from friends who used to bring it in all the time for breakfast in our Sunday school classes each week.
+Pillsbury is the creator of this recipe.
+However, I actually got this recipe verbally from friends who used to bring it for Sunday breakfast each week.

 Pigs in a Blanket is a great breakfast entree for any occasion!